Humanities: History, RE & Geography

 The study of Philosophy and Ethics at A Level is engaging, academically rigorous and excellent preparation for a wide range of courses at degree level.
 The subject involves a study of philosophical, theological and ethical theories which underpin and structure our world today.
 An understanding of these ideas is essential to an informed and nuanced engagement with key themes in politics, law, medicine, education, human rights and religion.

 The aims of the course are to study core philosophical, theological and ethical theories and learn to evaluate them critically.
 Through the study of Philosophy and Ethics students will develop the ability to formulate and structure an argument, identify and draw out weaknesses and to express themselves logically and with precision.
+The course includes two sections on the study of the philosophy of religion and ethics and the study of how religion has influenced both philosophical and ethical scholars.

 New A Level specification